 My gut is telling me to shout from the rooftop to get ready for something this country hasn’t seen in many years.
 If you are sitting on the fence about getting food storage, water, emergency cooking devices, fuel, paper products, emergency toilet supplies, an emergency washtub, and many more things, (I will make a shortlist today), JUST DO IT!
-Remember, I do not list weapons, this is a family-friendly blog and so is my book.
-Prepare Your Family for Survival: How to Be Ready for Any Emergency or Disaster Situation And by the way, I will not skin a squirrel and eat it.
-Just giving you the heads-up here.
+Remember, I don’t list weapons, this is a family-friendly blog and so is my book.
+Prepare Your Family for Survival Another book I love is, Bugging In by Raymond Dean White

 When it comes to being prepared for an economic collapse, most of us don’t remember WHAT to do.
 Instead, when the time comes we are likely to panic if we aren’t properly prepared.
 I want to avoid that and give you the tools now!
 These tools can help all of us survive an economic collapse.